sclamons/surface_crns/examples/README.md

 <a name="other_ex"></a>Other Examples
 ==============

 * `Brusselator.txt`: Surface CRN implementation of the autocatalytic Brusselator chemical oscillator.
-Classically, this oscillator is described as a CRN with the following rules:
+Classically, this oscillator is described as a CRN with the following rules (see the manifest file for implementation details):
     * A -> X
     * X + X + Y -> X + X + X
     * B + X -> Y + D
     * X -> E
+* `busy_beaver.txt`: 3-state, 2-symbol [Busy Beaver Turing machine](https://en.wikipedia.org/wiki/Busy_beaver).
 * `ertl.txt`: Manifest file for an Ertl chemical oscillator (https://doi.org/10.1021/cr00035a012).
 Carbon monoxide and molecular oxygen adsorb to a crystal platinum catalyst, and can diffuse on it.
 Adjacent CO and O will convert to carbon dioxide and desorb.
 Together, these dynamics cause patterned oscillations.
+* `genius_scout_ant.txt`: A smarter version of the [food-finding scout ant](#ants_ex).
 * `GH_big_spiral_manifest.txt`: A 750x750 Greenberg-Hastings oscillator surface CRN, as shown in the third column of Fig. 1d but on a much larger scale.
 At this size, spiral patterns are persistent for some time before devolving into chaotic patterns reminiscent of the Belousov-Zhabotinsky reaction.
 Be patient with this one -- it may take a couple of minutes to load.